UIM-Community/Perl-SDK/README.md

 2. They do not reside under the root installation directory for Nimsoft
    - WIN32: c:\program files\Nimsoft\perllib
    - UNIX:    /opt/nimsoft/perllib.

+## Know defects

+- nimRequest and nimNamedRequest timeout doesn't work on both UNIX and Windows system.

 ## Community link(s)